IacopomC/iacopomc.github.io/_posts/2021-11-30-sensor-fusion-and-tracking.md

 The contributions of this paper are:

 <ul>
-  <li>** Object detection **: a deep-learning approach is used to detect vehicles in LiDAR data based on a * birds-eye view * perspective of the 3D point-cloud.
+  <li><strong>Object detection</strong>: a deep-learning approach is used to detect vehicles in LiDAR data based on a <i>birds-eye view</i> perspective of the 3D point-cloud.
 Also, a series of performance measures is used to evaluate the performance of the detection approach.</li>
-  <li>** Object tracking **: an extended Kalman filter is used to track vehicles over time, based on the lidar detections fused with camera detections.
+  <li><strong>Object tracking</strong>: an extended Kalman filter is used to track vehicles over time, based on the lidar detections fused with camera detections.
 Data association and track managementare implemented as well.</li>
 </ul>

 The diagram in the following figure contains an outline of the data flow and of the individual steps that make up the algorithm.
-Two different models based on a * Resnet * and * Darknet * architecture are adopted and their performance on both object detection and tracking evaluated using precision and recall as metrics.
+Two different models based on a *Resnet* and *Darknet* architecture are adopted and their performance on both object detection and tracking evaluated using precision and recall as metrics.

 <img src="{{ site.url }}/assets/images/sensor-fusion-tracking-post/project-layout.png">